Table of Contents:

 - Other specific tests, depending on the disorder that is causing the cyanosis: For example, if cardiac abnormalities are the cause of the cyanosis, cardiac ultrasound, electrocardiography, or angiocardiography may be necessary.
 If respiratory diseases are the cause of the cyanosis, various diagnostic tests such as thoracocentesis (removal of fluid or air from the chest cavity), a transtracheal wash, complete blood count, chemistry panel, urinalysis, chest X-rays, thoracic ultrasound, and fecal analysis may be warranted.

 Treatment of Cyanosis in Dogs

-Therapy of cyanosis will depend on what is causing the condition.
+Therapy of cyanosis will depend on what is causing the condition:

-In-depth Information on Cyanosis in Dogs
+The Two Types Cyanosis in Dogs

 Cyanosis is the bluish or purplish discoloration of the mucous membranes or skin due to excessive amounts of desaturated (poorly oxygenated) hemoglobin in the blood stream.
 Oxygenated blood is red.
 Poorly oxygenated blood is dark blue.
 The more deoxygenated hemoglobin in the bloodstream the more bluish coloration will be imparted to the tissues.

 There are two general “types” of cyanosis: central and peripheral.

 Central cyanosis is a result of the entire systemic blood supply being desaturated.
 Central cyanosis is due to a decrease in oxygenated blood throughout the systemic circulation.
 All tissues are affected.